jdmacam-classroom/w01-exercise-jmnuay/README.md

 Re-learning the former knowledge

 ## Key Takeaways
-Learned most of what I forgot back then from senior high like linking, tables and I also added a bit of css like removing the the underline from a href link and making a table border more solid
+Learned most of what I forgot back then from senior high like linking and tables.
+I also added a bit of css like removing the the underline from a href link and making a table border more solid